 A good portion of the 15th book of Ovid's Metamorphoses has Pythagoras giving a lecture on the fundamental role played by, well, metamorphoses in nature.
 In a matter of speaking, Ovid has laid the entire epic poem's thesis on this section.
 Naturally, almost all of Pythagoras' examples, pulled from science of the day, are complete bunk.
 For example: if you watch a horse's corpse a hornet will (always) come out of it (ostensibly because it turned into one).

 Robert Heinlein again.
 In Starship Troopers the planet Sanctuary has very low radiation level and colonists supposedly risked to "stay frozen at their present level while the rest of the human race moves on past them", but "it's a bit safer — leukemia and some types of cancer are almost unknown there".
 While "more advanced" Terran wheat beats local weeds.
 There are problems.
 First, usual set of bugs with Evolutionary Levels.
 Second, while major radiation poisoning causes particular forms of cancer, there's no compelling reason to tie most cases to the normal radiation background.
 Third, a result of the previous two: conditions for evolutionary adaptation include gamma rays just like everything else, so modern radiobiology pulled the low end of the scale out of Oven Logic.note It's better known for the plants, as their optimums are already orders of magnitude higher, so fallout levels dangerous to humans may still be stimulating to them.
 For algae, it was known from 1898, the "radiation hormesis" hypothesis appeared in 1981 or so, and at least from 1983 it's about specific numbers for mammals.
 E.g. rats grown (not even born) in a low radioactive background have health and development problems, thus some background seems desirable.
 Sanctuary's choice could boil down to "eat radioactive isotopes or slowly die out".
+There is some discussion in the book about detonating nuclear weapons on a regular basis to increase the background radiation, but there is a difference between steady but low-level radiation and acute, high levels.

 Stars!, on the other hand, got it: whether gravity, temperature or radiation on a planet are out of the species' acceptable band to either side, you're in the same amount of trouble.